DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part1-echo.md

 ```

-## Double check of maelstrom specification
+## Double check of maelstrom specification via tracing of linux syscalls

 In the previous part, I provided a rough description of the Maelstrom specification.
 In particular, I mentioned that
 nodes communicate via their STDIN and STDOUT streams.
 But what about a double check?